 For another thing, I don’t think Albus was quite prepared to entrust the truth on this particular issue to Harry just yet, even if Voldemort wasn’t listening in.
 Albus may have absolute faith in Harry’s intentions, but, after a year of CAPSLOCKs, he must have had reasonable doubts as to Harry’s discretion.
 While Albus was willing to entrust Harry’s safety to Snape, His confidence didn’t necessarily run in the opposite direction.

 Albus — if that was indeed Albus — was given another opportunity to reveal some truth or other to Harry in HBP, just before he and Harry departed for the sea cave, and he clearly paused and considered doing it (on stage, in full sight of the audience), but he ultimately decided against it.
 This may turn out to have been an unfortunate choice.
 But his reluctance was no doubt essential for dramatic purposes.
 It certainly lit the fuse to what seemed clearly intended to be a major bombshell intended for Book 7.
-One which Rowling unaccountably seems to have forgotten to include.
+A bombshell which Rowling unaccountably seems to have forgotten to include.

 • • • •

-And, yes, Im afraid we’re back to that bloody Trelawney Prophecy again.
+And, yes, I’m afraid we’re back to that bloody Trelawney Prophecy again.
 We may all be reasonably confident that we now know the full text, and the correct wording of that Prophecy (even though the wording seems to have been backward and entirely counter to the way it eventually played out), but we sure don’t have the complete story of what actually went down at the Hog’s Head the night that it was delivered.
 We have two conflicting versions of what happened that evening, and I have grown to suspect that one of those was deliberately incorrect, and the other was unavoidably incomplete.

 I have already gone into this event in considerable detail and at considerable length in the essay entitled ‘The Child Foretold’.
 I was tempted to just copy it here, verbatim.
-But the issue is critical enough that it probably deserves to be restated rather than simply repeated:
+But the issue is critical enough that it probably deserves to be restated rather than simply repeated.

 The relevant points and questions to be kept in mind while analyzing the two competing versions of the conundrum of that night at the Hog’s Head are:

 Point: it can’t have taken more than a minute to actually make that Prophecy.
 Unless Albus also edited just how much of the original pronouncement we actually heard, it’s just not that long.
-This renders Albus’s statement about interruptions half-way through it somewhat implausible right from the top.
+Which renders Albus’s statement about interruptions half-way through it somewhat implausible right from the top.

-Point: we watched Trelawney deliver the Prophecy from Albus’s memory in the Pensieve.
+Point: we also watched Trelawney delivering the Prophecy from Albus’s memory in the Pensieve.
 She gave us the whole thing in one pronouncement.
 She did not stop in the middle.
 He did not obviously tamper with the memory, either.
 He extracted it, put it directly into the Pensieve, and played it for us.

 Point: we only saw Trelawney delivering the Prophecy.
 We did not go into the Pensieve to see what else was going on in the room or hear what was going on outside it.
 Dumbledore carefully controlled exactly what information we were given in that debriefing.